Skip to contents

 • Non-numeric inputs are coerced to numeric; any NAs introduced trigger a warning.

-• Negative values and very high medians (suggesting nmol/L) warn when extreme scanning is off.
+• Negative values and very high medians (suggesting nmol/L) warn when values appear implausible.

 Outputs